 washer stacks on one side reach the highest deformation (bottom left of Figure 5-2), the stacks on the other side relax entirely, losing preload (bottom right of Figure 5-2).
 The net effect is a softening of the moment-rotation behavior near the extremes (top right of Figure 5-2).
+This was commented earlier about preload could introduce change in frequency due to inactivation of parts of the stack and I suggested that this noted.

 Modeling moment-rotation hysteresis

 The moment-rotation behavior decomposed into two parallel components – one elastic and one hysteretic as illustrated in Figure 5-3.
-The split is given by
+The split is given by I am lost here since the equations are lost.